PiotrJagla/Monopoly-MainProj/README.md

 Secound game is battleship.
 You can enter your ships and when the number or position or ships are incorrect you cant start a game.
 ![image](https://user-images.githubusercontent.com/76881722/228305552-fd5511d3-f90f-40ce-b9ad-6388c437c838.png)

 The last game is monopoly and this is the most complex game i implemented in this project(2-4 players).
-I implemented almost every feature of monopoly board game, you can but towns, build houses, set championships and so on
+I implemented almost every feature of monopoly, exacly Buissness tour that is available on steam.
+You can buy towns, build houses, set championships and so on.
+The last player to not bankrupt is a winner
 (player 1 and 2)
 ![image](https://user-images.githubusercontent.com/76881722/228306428-be556bc7-516f-463d-b1f6-3b981e940986.png)
 (player 3 and 4)